 1. “Keep this a secret.”

-There are workplaces where truly evil things go on and about which leadership has no idea.
+There are truly evil things going on in certain workplaces about which leadership has no idea.
 Sure there are clues like turnover, employee absenteeism, etc. But workplace bullies are often skilled at making employees feel as though management agrees with them and sanctions their tactics.
 Fear of straight-forward confrontation with this manipulative individual keeps employees silent.
 In addition, sometimes bullies draw coworkers into their confidence and offer full membership into the “power group” cultivating the idea that the bully is right.
 This “power group” also represents a social safe haven.
 At the the end of some of my culture assessments which is generally a series of confidential staff interviews, I describe extreme workplace behavior to senior leadership who stare back at me, mouths open, incredulous.

 2. Threats and fear

 Employees learn very quickly who’s in charge, who calls the shots.
 Case in point, when an employee questions the bully and gets punished with rumors, defamation and marginalization.
 Everyone sees what happens, how the victim of retaliation suffers.
 No one wants that to happen to them.
 Even the most independent workers want to be liked at work.
 We want to be a part of the group – not sit alone at the lunch table.
 The threat of marginalization is very powerful.
 When you add the need for employment and fear of losing one’s livelihood it creates the perfect opportunity for emotional blackmail.